daggy1234/dagpi-dashboard/README.md

 ### Thanks

 To everyone in the Reactiflux Discord who helped me.
-As well as dagpi users and st
+As well as dagpi users and stuff.